-First Half 2023 Second Half 2022 First Half 2022 2021 baseline Market-based direct operational Scope 1 and Scope 2 greenhouse gas (GHG) emissions 4 before carbon credits (tCO 2 -e) 16,860 21,288 22,743 62,630 % reduction to 2021 baseline (Half Year annualised) (46%) (32%) (27%) n/a Share (%) of global operational electricity demand sourced from renewables5 59% 53% 52% n/a
+First Half Second Half First Half 2021 2023 2022 2022 baseline Market-based direct operational Scope 1 and Scope 2 greenhouse gas (GHG) emissions 4 before carbon credits (tCO 2 -e) 16,860 21,288 22,743 62,630 % reduction to 2021 baseline (Half Year annualised) (46%) (32%) (27%) n/a Share (%) of global operational electricity demand sourced from renewables 5 59% 53% 52% n/a

-A pathway to net-zero by mid-century, or sooner, including CO2-e emissions reaching net-zero at the latest by 2050, consistent with a maximum temperature rise of 1.5°C above pre-industrial levels by 2100.
+- A pathway to net-zero by mid-century, or sooner, including CO2-e emissions reaching net-zero at the latest by 2050, consistent with a maximum temperature rise of 1.5°C above pre-industrial levels by 2100. - Includes Westpac Group direct operations in Australia, New Zealand, United Kingdom, United States, Germany, China, Singapore, Fiji and Papua New Guinea - The second phase consists of a virtual power purchase agreement (i.e. generation exported to grid and distributed to sites through the national transmission and distribution network) with Flow Power to source renewable electricity from Ararat Wind Farm in Victoria and Berri Solar Farm + Battery in South Australia.
+The third phase will seek to deliver the remainder of the transition to source the equivalent of 100% of our global electricity consumption from renewables sources by the end of 2025.
+The market-based accounting method provides a picture of Westpac's electricity emissions in the context of its renewable energy attribute certificates. - Or engine retrievable energy attribute event incases.

-- 2. Includes Westpac Group direct operations in Australia, New Zealand, United Kingdom, United States, Germany, China, Singapore, Fiji and Papua New Guinea. - 3.
-The second phase consists of a virtual power purchase agreement (i.e. generation exported to grid and distributed to sites through the national transmission and distribution network) with Flow Power to source renewable electricity from Ararat Wind Farm in Victoria and Berri Solar Farm + Battery in South Australia.
-The third phase will seek to deliver the remainder of the transition to source the equivalent of 100% of our global electricity consumption from renewables sources by the end of 2025. - 4.
-The market-based accounting method provides a picture of Westpac's electricity emissions in the context of its renewable energy procurement represented by the retirement of eligible renewable energy attribute certificates. - 5.
 Committed to sourcing the equivalent of 100% of our global electricity consumption from renewable sources by 2025.
 Renewables percentage is supported by the surrender of large-scale generation certificates (LGCs) directly by, or on behalf of, Westpac at year-end that represent 59% of Westpac's direct First Half 2023 electricity consumption.
 This figure differs from the higher renewables percentage reported under Westpac's Climate Active Public Disclosure Statement due to the Climate Active Standard Electricity Accounting methodology recognising jurisdictional renewable energy targets and the large-scale renewable energy target